 Kelly Foster is LOCAL 15's weekend meteorologist.
 She comes to LOCAL 15 from WDAM in Hattiesburg, Mississippi where she anchored the station's highly rated Live @ Five newscast, and served as part-time meteorologist.
 Kelly also worked at WXXV in Gulfport as the morning anchor.

 Kelly won a first place Alabama Associated Press award, and was named Best Feature Reporter in the state.
 She has also been recognized by the Associated Press with a first place award for "best franchise" reporting.
-She has been awarded the American Meteorological Society's Seal of Approval and has also received the seal of approval from the National Weather Association as well.
+She has been awarded the American Meteorological Society's Seal of Approval and has also received the Seal of Approval from the National Weather Association.

 Kelly has two degrees.
-She graduated from the University of Southern Mississippi with a degree in radio, television and film.
-Kelly also holds a degree in broadcast meteorology from Mississippi State University.
+She graduated from the University of Southern Mississippi with a degree in Radio,Television and Film.
+Kelly also holds a degree in Meteorology from Mississippi State University.
 She also studied at Auburn University and in England at the University of London.

 Foster is a native of the Mississippi Gulf Coast, and is thrilled to be working in a market close to home.
-In her spare time Kelly enjoys reading the works of Southern authors, playing tennis, singing, fishing, boating, watching sunsets and most importantly, spending time with family.
+In her spare time Kelly enjoys spending time with her husband and children.
+Her hobbies include reading the works of Southern authors, playing tennis, singing, fishing, boating, watching sunsets.

 Deitra Tate - Meteorologist